All Episodes

 The law actually says law enforcement could not do that.

-Obama said Romney supports the Arizona law and the Arizona law lets people profile.
+Obama said Romney supports the Arizona law, and the Arizona law lets people profile.

 It does not.

-He lied through his teeth, just as Eric Holder said.
+He lied through his teeth, just as Eric Holder said he had not even read the law.

 He'd already sued Arizona over all of this.